RSZ-Nld/VFO-1.8-Inch-Retro-scale/Readme.md

 You can change the file for add on IF and Frequency BFO,

-Memory is only working for start Frequency.
+Memory button is for the start Frequency on startup.

 ## About the original project
 Sketch orginal from JF3HZB mod by
 IU4ALH

 ### Photos
 ![Photo 10]( https://github.com/RSZ-Nld/VFO-1.8-Inch-Retro-scale/blob/main/20230318_163448.jpg)
 Front: